 Bats within the geographic analysis area are subject to pressure from ongoing activities, generally associated with onshore impacts, including onshore construction and climate change.
 Onshore construction activities, and associated impacts, would continue at current trends and have the potential to result in impacts on bat species.
 Impacts associated with climate change have the potential to reduce reproductive output and increase individual mortality and disease occurrence.
-Additionally, cave bat species, including the northern long-eared bat, are experiencing drastic declines due to WNS.
+Additionally, cave bat species, including northern long-eared and tri-colored bats, are experiencing drastic declines due to WNS.
 In Massachusetts, the eastern small-footed bat's population status is unknown, but WNS and human disturbances during hibernation threaten it (Mass Wildlife 2015a).
 The little brown bat was once the most abundant bat species in this region but has suffered from WNS (Mass Wildlife 2015b).
-Likewise, WNS has devastated the tri-colored bat in the last 10 years (Mass Wildlife 2015c).
-Proposed Project-related activities have the potential to result in impacts on cave bat populations already affected by WNS.
+Likewise, WNS has devastated the tri-colored bat in the last 10 years (Mass Wildlife 2015c)..
 The unprecedented mortality of millions of bats in North America as of 2015 reduces the likelihood of many individuals being present within the onshore portions of the proposed Project area (USFWS 2022).